kmarsteller/benchmark/README.md

 **OPTIONS: (they're um...OPTIONal)**
 ------------------------------------------
-`--plot`: To plot a specific spec from the database, after benchmarking has been run, use `python benchmark.py project --plot [spec]`
+`--plot`, `-p`: To plot a specific spec from the database, after benchmarking has been run, use `python benchmark.py project --plot [spec]`

-`--keep-env`:	To keep your temporary conda environment around after benchmarking, (for troubleshooting purposes),  Note: when your run ends, the env will be kept, but you'll be returned back to whatever env you started the run in.
+`--keep-env`, `-k`:	To keep your temporary conda environment around after benchmarking, (for troubleshooting purposes),  Note: when your run ends, the env will be kept, but you'll be returned back to whatever env you started the run in.
 To inspect the kept env, do a `conda env list` and `source activate envname`

-`--force`: To force a run of the benchmarks even if no trigger repos have been changed, simply add `--force` to the command.
+`--force`, `-f`: To force a run of the benchmarks even if no trigger repos have been changed, simply add `--force` to the command.
 This is usually used for testing, or if something went wrong with a previous run and you want the benchmarks to run again.

-`--unit-tests`: Runs the unit tests before running the benchmarks.
+`--unit-tests`, `-u`: Runs the unit tests before running the benchmarks.
 If the unit tests fail, benchmarks will not be run.

-`--dump`: Dump the contents of the database to an SQL file.
+`--dump`, `-d`: Dump the contents of the database to an SQL file.

 **BENCHMARK.CFG FILE: (optional)**
 ------------------------------------------
-`benchmark.cfg` will be used if it exists, generally only needed if adminning a benchmark "server."
+`benchmark.cfg` will be used if it exists, but is generally only needed if administering a benchmark "server."
 JSON file currently used to  specify fields such as:
 `env`: set certain environment variables before use.
 `slack`: post benchmarking results _message_ to _channel_ using _token_. (see Slack documentation for more details on custom integrations/hooks.)